arkency/posts/posts/2015-05-16-start-using-es6-with-rails-today.md

 # Conclusions

 There are many more workarounds to get ES6 in Rails environment that doesn't require discarding Sprockets.
 Unfortunately none of them are good enough to mention.
 I strongly recommend going with Gulp.
 It's simple, powerful and provides native environment to work with assets.
 If you don't want to switch from Sprockets, you can try-out `sprockets-es6` gem.

+If you want to receive more articles about Rails and front-end, sign-up for our newsletter below.